guylamdan00/wheel-of-wonders-simulator/README.md

 ## License

-Internal use for the Pingo Light Wheel project unless otherwise specified.
+Internal use for the Wheel of Wonders project unless otherwise specified.

 ---

-## Acknowledgments

-Built with ❤️ for rapid iteration between design (Sheets) and analysis (Colab), optimized for the **Pingo Light Wheel** use case.